kerathy/Statement/README.md

 Audio: https://drive.google.com/file/d/1SMXjyJUZr3t-THqSjBUBOGmvDpPW5bjY/view?usp=sharing

-### Also, I have two other private class projects from May 2020 to June 2020.
+#### Also, I have two other private class projects from May 2020 to June 2020, just for more job opportunities at that time.
 #### Twitter Stream Processor (Spark, Python, JavaScript)<br/>
 • Built a data ingestion layer with an external Twitter API.<br/>
 • Processed Twitter hashtags using a real-time processor, Spark.<br/>